 Closing costs

 Closing costs are a necessary part of the mortgage process and can add up to a significant amount.
-These fees include appraisal or inspection fees, attorney fees, title search fees, points paid to get a lower interest rate, and recording fees.
+These fees cover assessment, inspection, attorney services, title searches, points for lower interest rates, and recording.

 Calculate your mortgage closing costs.